VASE FIG Ficus vasculosa Wall ex Miq. (1848) SECTION: OREOSYCEA

-Plant: A striking tall tree (to 45m) with relatively small leaves, prominent smooth white trunk and prominent buttresses.
+Plant: A small to large tree with relatively small dense dark green leaves, pale trunk and small buttresses.
 The young leaves may be lobed like those of F. callosa.

-Leaves: The leaves are small and plain without white veins unlike other Oreosycea figs. such as Ficus callosa and Ficus nervosa.
+Leaves: The leaves are small and plain with a pale midrib but without white side veins present in other Oreosycea figs such as Ficus callosa and Ficus nervosa.
 However the herbarium dried leaves do have a waxy sheen (as seen above) similar to the leaves of other Oreosyceae figs.

-Fig: The figs have short peduncles (stalks) up to 1cm with small bracts on the stalk and hang from the ends of the branches.
+Fig: The figs have peduncles (stalks) up to 2 cm with small bracts on the stalk and hang from the ends of the branches.
 Figs ripen yellow to bright red.
 This fig may fruit as a shrub or small tree.

-Sex: Monoecious (Both sexes combined in one plant)
+Sex: Monoecious (Bisexual) Both sexes combined in one plant.